-First and foremost, Ayurvedic practitioners—as well as practitioners of Chinese medicine—believe that water temperature impacts digestion.
-“Cold water actually slows down the entire digestive system by constricting blood flow to the stomach and intestines and slowing enzyme secretion, which in turns causes lymphatic stagnation and a slower metabolism,” says Surya Spa founder Martha Soffer.
-“Room temperature and warm water, however, have the opposite effect, helping increase circulation to your digestive system and stimulating your ‘agni’, or digestive fire.”
+First and foremost, Ayurvedic practitioners believe the temperature of anything you eat or drink can play a role in digestion—not just water.
+"Cold liquid actually slows down the entire digestive system by constricting blood flow to the stomach and intestines and slowing enzyme secretion, which in turns can cause lymphatic stagnation and a slower metabolism," says Surya Spa founder Martha Soffer.
+"Room temperature and warm water, however, have the opposite effect, helping increase circulation to your digestive system, and stimulating your 'agni', or digestive fire."

-Soffer tells me that water temperature is key for another reason, too.
-“Room temperature and warm water are also absorbed more quickly into your system, which means they keep you more hydrated throughout your day,” she says; however, Western medicine may offer a different perspective on this one.
-According to Go Ask Alice, a resource from Columbia University, cold water actually leaves the stomach faster, allowing for faster rehydration.
-In fact, the American College of Sports Medicine recommends that water ingested before, during, and after exercise or athletic competition be cooler than room temperature (e.g. < 72 Fahrenheit), a position that is backed by research.
+When it comes to basic hydration, however, there's likely not much added benefit to drinking hot versus cold water.
+In fact, according to Go Ask Alice, a resource from Columbia University, cold water actually leaves the stomach faster, allowing for faster rehydration.
+And the American College of Sports Medicine recommends that water ingested before, during, and after exercise or athletic competition be cooler than room temperature (i.e., less than 72°F), a position that is backed by research.

 Torn?
-You might try drinking room temperature water with and around meals and cooler water after exercise to see how you feel.
+You might try drinking room-temperature water with and around meals and cooler water after exercise to see how you feel.
 But really, it might not matter all that much one way or the other, says sports dietitian Marie Spano, MS, RD.
-“Drink whatever temperature you like,” she says.
-“It doesn’t matter that much unless it encourages you to drink more.”
+"What's most important is to drink whatever temperature of water will encourage you to drink the most of it."